MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase3.md

 ## Step 7.
 Prepare your Exchange deployment for migration

-Make sure that you have your [Azure Information Protection tenant URL](migrate-from-ad-rms-phase1.md#to-identify-your-azure-information-protection-tenant-url) so that you can substitute this value for *&lt;YourTenantURL&gt;* in the following commands.
+Make sure that you have your [Azure Rights Management service URL for your tenant](migrate-from-ad-rms-phase1.md#to-identify-your-azure-rights-management-service-url) so that you can substitute this value for *&lt;YourTenantURL&gt;* in the following commands.

 **If you have Exchange Online**: Open an Exchange Online PowerShell session and run the following PowerShell commands either one by one, or in a script: